sharetribe/flex-docs/src/docs/howto-events/view-events-with-flex-cli/index.md

 your marketplace's advanced configurations such as transaction processes and email templates.

-This guide expects that you have already installed Flex CLI and are logged in with your API key.
-If not, it's recommended to first read the tutorial
+<plan tier="extend" feature="Access to Sharetribe CLI"></plan> This
-[Getting started with Flex CLI](/introduction/getting-started-with-flex-cli/).
+guide expects that you have already installed Flex CLI and are logged in with your API key.
+If not, it's recommended to first read the tutorial [Getting started with Flex CLI](/introduction/getting-started-with-flex-cli/).

 In this guide, we will learn how the events of a marketplace can be